Parenting with Love and Limits (PLL)

 Summary: (To include basic study design, measures, results, and notable limitations)

-The current study examined the implementation of Parenting with Love and Limits in a state CMH system to increase efficiency of services to youth with co-existing internalizing and externalizing functional impairments.
-Measures utilized include the administrative data provided by the Idaho Division of Behavioral Health, the Child And Adolescent Functional Assessment Scale (CAFAS) and the Child Behavior Checklist (CBCL).
+The purpose of the study was to examine the implementation of Parenting with Love and Limits (PLL) in a state community mental health (CMH) system to increase the efficiency of services to youth with co-existing internalizing and externalizing functional impairments.
+Participants were either PLL youth or youth receiving treatment as usual.
+Measures utilized include administrative data provided by the Idaho Division of Behavioral Health, the Child and Adolescent Functional Assessment Scale (CAFAS), and the Child Behavior Checklist (CBCL).
 Results indicate that youth receiving PLL experienced shorter treatment durations and returned to CMH services at significantly lower rates than youth receiving treatment as usual.
-They also demonstrated significant decreases in internalizing and externalizing symptoms over time.
+PLL youth also demonstrated significant decreases in internalizing and externalizing symptoms over time.
 Limitations include the lack of randomization, a lack of information on youth symptomatology, and the lack of youth self-report of functioning.

 Length of controlled postintervention follow-up: 1 year.